Seabed: Features

 Each region of the seabed has typical features such as common sediment composition, typical topography, salinity of water layers above it, marine life, magnetic direction of rocks, and sedimentation.
 Some features of the seabed include flat abyssal plains, mid-ocean ridges, deep trenches, and hydrothermal vents.

 Seabed topography is flat where layers of sediments cover the tectonic features.
 For example, the abyssal plain regions of the ocean are relatively flat and covered in many layers of sediments.
 Sediments in these flat areas come from various sources, including but not limited to: land erosion sediments from rivers, chemically precipitated sediments from hydrothermal vents, Microorganism activity, sea currents eroding the seabed and transporting sediments to the deeper ocean, and phytoplankton shell materials.

 Where the seafloor is actively spreading and sedimentation is relatively light, such as in the northern and eastern Atlantic Ocean, the original tectonic activity can be clearly seen as straight line "cracks" or "vents" thousands of kilometers long.
 These underwater mountain ranges are known as mid-ocean ridges.

 Other seabed environments include hydrothermal vents, cold seeps, and shallow areas.
 Marine life is abundant in the deep sea around hydrothermal vents.
-Large deep sea communities of marine life have been discovered around black and white smokers — vents emitting chemicals toxic to humans and most vertebrates.
+Large deep sea communities of marine life have been discovered around black and white smokers – vents emitting chemicals toxic to humans and most vertebrates.
 This marine life receives its energy both from the extreme temperature difference (typically a drop of 150 degrees) and from chemosynthesis by bacteria.
 Brine pools are another seabed feature, usually connected to cold seeps.
 In shallow areas, the seabed can host sediments created by marine life such as corals, fish, algae, crabs, marine plants and other organisms.

 Human impact

 Exploration

 The seabed has been explored by submersibles such as Alvin and, to some extent, scuba divers with special equipment.
-Hydrothermal vents were discovered by an underwater camera platform by researchers in 1977.
+Hydrothermal vents were discovered in 1977 by researchers using an underwater camera platform.
 In recent years satellite measurements of ocean surface topography show very clear maps of the seabed, and these satellite-derived maps are used extensively in the study and exploration of the ocean floor.